By BPD Staff

 #3 – University of Illinois at Chicago

-The University of Illinois at Chicago’s psychology program takes an interdisciplinary approach to Psychology, collaborating with the University’s Colleges of Education, Medicine, and Engineering.
-After developing a broad understanding of psychology, students choose a sub-discipline in psychology such as Clinical, Cognitive, or Social Personality.
+The University of Illinois at Chicago psychology program takes an interdisciplinary approach to preparing psychologists, collaborating with the University’s Colleges of Education, Medicine, and Engineering to help foster a broad understanding of psychology.
 Faculty members are highly-trained and have collectively received several mentorship and teaching awards, including the Department Teaching Award of Excellence and the Award for Excellence in Teaching.

 #2 – Northern Illinois University